griebd/clangHelper/README.md

 # clangHelper #

+> Maybe you should go for [EasyClangComplete](https://github.com/niosus/EasyClangComplete)!!!
+I will try it later and report MY opnion, but it looks like what I was looking for when I decided to make it by myself...

 This [Sublime Text][] plugin adds syntactically- and semantically-valid suggestions for **c**/**c++**/**objc**/**objc++** code completion.
 It uses [libclang][] (part of [LLVM][]) and its [Python Bindings][] internally.